vkbo/novelWriter/README.md

 ### Auto-Saving and Document Stats

-Open documents and the project file itself is saved regularly on a timer – if they have been altered.
+Open documents and the project file itself is saved regularly on a timer.
 The status of this is indicated by two indicators on the right hand side of the status bar.
 Unsaved changes are in yellow, and saved is indicated by green in the default theme.
 Latest word count for the document and project is shown next to these indicators in the status bar.